-This mini-training next week is super special because I have a workbook that goes with the video - it’s the #1 requested piece of learning Pinterest that my audience wants to know how to do correctly.
+This mini-training in the course bundle is super special because I have a workbook that goes with the video - it’s the #1 requested piece of learning Pinterest that my audience wants to know how to do correctly.

 ACTION STEP 4: SCHEDULE VIA TAILWIND